-- a) for Canada, information within the scope of Section 29 of the Competition Act, R.S.C.
+- for Canada, information within the scope of Section 29 of the Competition Act, R.S.C.
 1985, c.
-C-34, or a successor provision; and - b) for the Republic of Senegal, information within the scope of any legal provision governing the communication of information provided to, or obtained by, its competition authority in the course of the administration or enforcement of its competition law, and any successor to any such provision;
+34, or a successor provision; and - for the Republic of Moldova, information according to Article 15 of the Law on protection of competition No. 1103-XIV, from 30.06.2000, or a successor provision;

-"intellectual property rights" means

-copyright and related rights, trademark rights, rights in geographical indications, rights in industrial designs, patent rights, rights in layout designs of integrated circuits, rights in relation to protection of undisclosed information, and plant breeders' rights;
+"intellectual property rights" means copyright and related rights, trademark rights, rights in geographical indications, rights in industrial designs, patent rights, rights in layout designs of integrated circuits, rights in relation to protection of undisclosed information, and plant breeders' rights;